 MEMORANDUM OF DECISION AND ORDER

-Plaintiff's counsel, BLS Legal Services Corp.,[1] ("BLS") brings this motion under the Equal Access to Justice Act ("EAJA"), 28 U.S.C. § 2412(d), to recover attorney's fees for services rendered in successfully representing plaintiff in seeking judicial review of defendant's decision denying Social Security Disability and Supplemental Security Income ("SSI") benefits to the plaintiff.
-Pursuant to an order of this court on May 15, 1986, this case was remanded for a second time for reconsideration of plaintiff's eligibility, with payment of interim benefits awarded.
-On the second remand, the Appeals Council on December 19, 1986 reversed the decision of the Administrative Law Judge, finding plaintiff's severe schizophrenic disorder disabling[2] and awarded plaintiff Social Security Disability Benefits *429 retroactive to 1977 and SSI benefits retroactive to 1978.
+Plaintiff’s counsel, BLS Legal Services Corp., 1 (“BLS”) brings this motion under the Equal Access to Justice Act (“EAJA”), 28 U.S.C. § 2412(d), to recover attorney’s fees for services rendered in successfully representing plaintiff in seeking judicial review of defendant’s decision denying Social Security Disability and Supplemental Security Income (“SSI”) benefits to the plaintiff.
+Pursuant to an order of this court on May 15,1986, this case was remanded for a second time for reconsideration of plaintiff’s eligibility, with payment of interim benefits awarded.
+On the second remand, the Appeals Council on December 19, 1986 reversed the decision of the Administrative Law Judge, finding plaintiff’s severe schizophrenic disorder disabling 2 and awarded plaintiff Social Security Disability Benefits *429 retroactive to 1977 and SSI benefits retroactive to 1978.

 By stipulation entered into March 31, 1987, the parties agreed to the entry of final judgment in favor of plaintiff.
-Plaintiff's counsel now moves for an award of attorney's fees in the amount of $3,262.50 for 130.5 hours claimed at the rate of $25 per hour for work done by Cynthia A. Fissel and Paul Balukas, law students working at BLS, over the course of three months.
+Plaintiffs counsel now moves for an award of attorney’s fees in the amount of $3,262.50 for 130.5 hours claimed at the rate of $25 per hour for work done by Cynthia A. Fissel and Paul Balukas, law students working at BLS, over the course of three months.
 The Secretary argues that the award should be denied as uncompensated law students are not entitled to attorney fees under the EAJA.
 In the alternative, the Secretary argues that the number of hours claimed (130.5 hours) are excessive, and should be reduced by the court.

 DISCUSSION

-Under the EAJA, a court shall award attorney's fees to a prevailing party in a suit against the United States unless the court finds that the position of the United States was substantially justified or that special circumstances make such an award unjust.
-28 U.S.C. § 2412(d)(1)(A); Aston v.
-Secretary of Health & Human Services, 808 F.2d 9, 10 (2d Cir.1986).
-The government bears the burden of showing that its position was substantially justified and the test of its justification is "essentially one of reasonableness."
-Environmental Defense Fund, Inc. v.
-Watt, 722 F.2d 1081, 1085 (2d Cir.1983).
+Under the EAJA, a court shall award attorney’s fees to a prevailing party in a suit against the United States unless the court finds that the position of the United States was substantially justified or that special circumstances make such an award unjust.
+28 U.S.C. § 2412(d)(1)(A);

-We find that the position of the government was not substantially justified because the underlying agency action and the government's litigation position were unreasonable.
-This court has twice determined that the government's position was not supported by substantial evidence.[3]
+We find that the position of the government was not substantially justified because the underlying agency action and the government’s litigation position were unreasonable.
+This court has twice determined that the government’s position was not supported by substantial evidence.
+3

-The ALJ who presided at the March 9, 1979 administrative hearing failed to satisfy her duty to fully and fairly develop the record as required in this case, see San Filippo v.
-Secretary of Health & Human Services, 564 F.Supp.
-173, 175 n.
-4 (E.D.N.
-Y.1983) (citing Fernandez v.
-Schweiker, 650 F.2d 5, 8 (2d Cir.1981)), and, in essence, substituted her own subjective evaluation of the plaintiff for the objective medical evidence.
-(See Magistrate's Report and Recommendation at 10.)
+The AU who presided at the March 9, 1979 administrative hearing failed to satisfy her duty to fully and fairly develop the record as required in this case,

 Upon remand, the defendant ignored the directive of this court which was based on the findings and recommendations of the Magistrate, and again failed to develop the record by consulting the doctors who had already examined Ms. DiGennaro.
-Instead, the second ALJ ordered additional consultative psychiatric examinations.
-When the claimant failed to keep these appointments, ostensibly because of her psychiatric impairment, the ALJ recommended denial of benefits based solely on the theory that plaintiff did "not have a good reason for failing or refusing to take part in a consultative *430 examination."
+Instead, the second AU ordered additional consultative psychiatric examinations.
+When the claimant failed to keep these appointments, ostensibly because of her psychiatric impairment, the AU recommended denial of benefits based solely on the theory that plaintiff did “not have a good reason for failing or refusing to take part in a consult *430 ative examination.”
 (Tr. at 118).
-When plaintiff sought judicial review of the second denial, the government maintained, in litigation, that it was justified in denying benefits based on plaintiff's failure to attend the examinations.
+When plaintiff sought judicial review of the second denial, the government maintained, in litigation, that it was justified in denying benefits based on plaintiff’s failure to attend the examinations.

 We find that the government’s position was patently unreasonable for two reasons.
 First, the government ignored the explicit instructions of the court to obtain additional information from the doctors who had previously examined plaintiff.
 Second, the government denied benefits on the ground that she missed medical appointments without reason where the basis for plaintiff’s non-appearance may well have been due to the very illness that caused her to seek benefits.
 DiGennaro v.
 Bowen, CV 79-2535, Memorandum of Decision and Order at 10 (E.D.N.Y.
 May 15, 1986) (unpublished opinion).